 Figure 4.2: Current and historical telescope (that is, SALTICAM) throughput values for different wavelengths (in micrometres).
-The most recent values are indicated with the pink stars.
+The most recent values are indicated with the red stars.
 Measurements correspond to the 7-10 best quality mirror segments.

 The RSS instrument-specific throughput had been significantly reduced over all wavelengths since the re-commissioning of the instrument in 2011.
 A major overhaul of RSS took place in September and October of 2014 during which many of the optics were cleaned and optical coupling fluids in the collimator were replaced.
-This resulted in approximately 40% increase in RSS throughput (and more in the blue part of the spectrum) judged from both pre-installation laser measurements and on-sky standard star measurements.
+This resulted in approximately

+40% increase in RSS throughput (and more in the blue part of the spectrum) judged from both pre-installation laser measurements and on-sky standard star measurements.
 Additional causes of poor throughput were attributed to several degraded coatings, though the fixing of these is now on-hold due to lack of funding.
 A new optical service was done in August 2016 which recovered the slowly deteriorating RSS efficiency (by about 10%) to the clean 2014 values.
 It is now planned that RSS will undergo a routine optics clean every 24 months or so.

 Figure 4.3: Current and historical RSS + telescope throughput values for different wavelengths (in micrometres).
-The most recent values are indicated with the pink stars.
+The most recent values are indicated with the red points.

 The RSS + telescope throughput increased significantly after the shutdown in 2020 (Fig. 4.3).
 It must be again noted, however, that since both SALTICAM and the SAC were cleaned but SALTICAM has been assumed to be constant, the increases in throughput due to SALTICAM are now assigned to RSS + telescope.
 There has been a steady decrease in the throughput since 2021.
-As mentioned above, this has been attributed to a significant drop in mirror reflectivity due to struggles with the mirror coating plant.
-The latest results (indicated by the light blue circles) indicate a very slight improvement in the throughput, thought to be due to the changes in the mirror coating.
+As mentioned above, this has been attributed to the SAC mirror coatings failing.
+The latest results (indicated by the red circles) indicate a significant decrease in the throughput.